dsboba/dsboba.github.io/_posts/2020-02-17-dawn-mine-and-sunset-trail-loop.md

 author: mario
 paginate: true
 ---
-Hello! welcome to the travel blog.
+Hello!
+Welcome to the travel blog.
 I am currently living in Los Angeles, California.
-One of my goal in the year of 2020 is to travel more hence I am starting to do 1 hike a week every Saturday aka **#1hikeaweek**.
+One of my goals in the year 2020 is to travel more hence I am starting to do 1 hike a week every Saturday aka **#1hikeaweek**.
 On February 16, my friend and I went to Dawn mine and sunset trail loop that is estimated for 6 miles.

-Within half mile of hiking from the parking lot, we can see a really nice view like the one below.
+Within half a mile of hiking from the parking lot, we can see a really nice view like the one below.

 <figure>
     <img src="../assets/img/travel/sunset_trail_1.jpg" width="80%">